King's Theatre, Hammersmith

-King's Theatre was a live entertainment venue on the corner of Hammersmith Road and Rowan Road, London W14.
-With a seating capacity of 3,000, it was built in 1902 as a music hall.
+King's Theatre was a live entertainment venue in Hammersmith, West London, on the corner of Hammersmith Road and Rowan Road.
+It was built in 1902 as a music hall, with a seating capacity of 3,000.

 History

 The theatre was designed by W. G. R. Sprague for entrepreneur J. B. Mulholland, who also built the New Wimbledon Theatre.
 The first show was a pantomime, Cinderella, which opened on 26 December 1902.

 In 1954 it was refitted by the BBC as a temporary studio while their Television Theatre complex was being upgraded.
-It also served as a recording studio for radio programs.
+It also served as a recording studio for radio programmes.

 The BBC sold the building in 1959 and it was demolished in 1963.